Midcoast Maine Food Trucks and Shacks

 UPDATED as of May 2019!
-Please check websites and Facebook pages to determine who is operating in the summer of 2021 – things are in flux right now!
+Please check websites and Facebook pages to determine who is operating in 2023!

 As much as we all love a great restaurant meal, it’s no secret that some of today’s greatest food is being served through a window.
 There is no place where this is more true than in midcoast Maine, where lobster shacks have long been a huge draw for visitors and a way of life for locals.
 There’s more than just lobster to be had at these casual spots, though.
 Nowadays, visitors to the midcoast of Maine can find every type of cuisine from Thai to tacos being sold outside.
 For visitors who want to enjoy the weather, or who are on a budget, or who just can’t stand barking at their kids through one more seated meal, a lobster shack or a food truck can be a godsend.